fridlundisme/iv1201-recruitment/README.md

 # IV1201 - Recruitish

 The easy way to recruit and apply for jobs.
+This page will show the functions of the recruitment site.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites